-Assessment, Planning and Review
+Assessment, planning and review

-All students receive formal academic progress reports once a term and Attitude To Learning (ATL) reports half termly.
+All students receive formal academic progress reports once a term, and Attitude To Learning (ATL) reports half termly.
 In addition to this, ongoing monitoring by subject teachers/ form tutors identifies students who are not making good progress or whose needs are affecting their ability to access learning.

-After possible additional testing and/or screening in school, discussion with key staff and parents/carers, additional support may be put into place to provide enhanced resources and/or targeted small group and/or individual intervention to help overcome any barriers to learning.
-In line with the graduated support model, teacher and subject support will be the first stage, moving to a more targeted/specialist level of support depending on need.
+After possible additional testing and/or screening in school and discussion with key staff and parents/carers, additional support may be put into place to provide enhanced resources and/or targeted small group and/or individual intervention to help overcome any barriers to learning.
+In line with the graduated approach model, teacher and subject support will be the first response to SEN, moving to a more targeted/specialist level of support depending on need.